Healthy Queso Dip

 The first thing that comes to mind when you think queso is chips!
 Make these baked tortilla chips or baked tostadas to serve alongside this yummy queso for an appetizer everyone loves.
 Usually, I throw some raw carrots, bell peppers, and cauliflower florets on the side as well.

 Queso is pretty much a straightforward party food or snack.
-So, if you are going to be serving it at your next party, I suggest making some turkey pinwheels to go with it.
-They are easy for guests to pick up and packed with gut-healthy ingredients.
+So, if you are going to be serving it at your next party, I suggest making some baked crispy chicken tacos to go with it.
+They are easy for guests to pick up and perfect for a Mexican inspired fiesta.

 Recipe Tips And Ideas For Low-Fat Queso